 Our agents in Cary consistently offer personalized service to ensure our clients find plans that meet their individual needs.
 We’d be happy to help you determine which PDP is the best fit for you – you’ll receive expertise you can trust at no cost to you!
 You can also consult medicare.gov for more information.

 If you wish to change your PDP plan at any point, you can do so during the Annual Enrollment Period (October 15 – December 7).
 After selecting a plan, your new PDP coverage will begin on January 1 of the following year.

-- Your monthly premium varies by PDP.
-If your income is above a certain limit, you will pay an extra amount in addition to your PDP premium.
+Depending on which PDP you choose, your monthly premium will vary.
+And if your income falls above a certain limit, you will pay an extra amount in addition to your PDP premium.
 The extra amount is usually deducted from your Social Security benefit and paid to Medicare, not to your PDP.